GodwinAblao/AWD-Seatwork-1-1-AG-25/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+- What is the project : This project involves creating a system that manages an account with an initial balance of $5000.00 and records all transaction histories, including deposits and withdrawals.
+- Whats the purpose: The goal of this project is to maintain a detailed transaction history for transparency.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- Transaction System
+- Login System
-- Parallax transition
+- Logout Function
+- Deposit & Withdraw Functions
-- Transactional
+- Real-time Balance Display
+- Hover Effects & Transitions

 ### Technology
 <!-- TODO: List of Technology Used -->